rklf/a-docker-project/README.md

 # 👏 a docker project

-### A simple docker php project which retrieve users from database and display them, also a register page to add an user to database 🤝
+### A simple school docker php project which retrieve users from database and display them, also a register page to add an user to database 🤝

 ## 📖 Usage: